funkyrubster/real-time-forum/README.md

 ## Conclusion

 Overall, we found this project to be a challenging but rewarding experience.
-Working with Go and websockets required us to learn and apply various new concepts
+Working with Go and websockets required us to learn and apply various new concepts.